• Skip to main content

 National MP Stuart Smith said blanket bans were not helpful and the law’s reach would have had the effect of dissuading investment in New Zealand.

-Bill to ban seabed mining voted down NZNE
+Bill to ban seabed mining voted down - Centrist

 This place is full of amateurs according to Debbie Ngarewa-Packer, who then accidentally voted against her own bill.